George Clinton (funk musician): 1990s to 2000s

+Clinton continued his work with Paisley Park with Hey, Man, Smell My Finger in 1993.
 The year 1994 saw Clinton contribute to several tracks on Primal Scream's studio album Give Out But Don't Give Up.
 In 1995, Clinton sang "Mind Games" on the John Lennon tribute Working Class Hero.
+Clinton then signed with Sony 550 and released T.A.P.O.A.F.O.M.
+(The Awesome Power of a Fully Operational Mothership) in 1996.

 Clinton appeared in films such as Graffiti Bridge (1990), House Party (1990), PCU (1994), Good Burger (1997), and The Breaks (1999).
 In 1994, he appeared as the host of the anthology television film Cosmic Slop.
 In 1997, he appeared as himself in the Cartoon Network show Space Ghost Coast to Coast.
 Clinton also appeared as the voice of the Funktipus, the DJ of the funk radio station Bounce FM in the 2004 video game Grand Theft Auto: San Andreas, in which his song "Loopzilla" also appeared.

 Rapper Dr. Dre often sampled Clinton's music, helping to bring about the G-funk era.
 In 1999, Clinton collaborated with Lil' Kim and Fred Durst for rap metal group Methods of Mayhem's single "Get Naked".
 Displaying his influence on rap and hip hop, Clinton also worked with Tupac Shakur on the song "Can't C Me" from the album All Eyez on Me; Ice Cube on the song and video for "Bop Gun (One Nation)" on the Lethal Injection album (which sampled Funkadelic's earlier hit "One Nation Under a Groove"); Outkast on the song "Synthesizer" from the album Aquemini; Redman on the song "J.U.M.P." from the album Malpractice; Souls of Mischief on "Mama Knows Best" from the album Trilogy: Conflict, Climax, Resolution; Killah Priest on "Come With me" from the album Priesthood; the Wu-Tang Clan on "Wolves" from the album 8 Diagrams.

 Clinton founded a record label called The C Kunspyruhzy in 2003.
 He had a cameo appearance in "Where Were We?", the season two premiere of the CBS television sitcom How I Met Your Mother, on September 18, 2006.
 He appeared on the intro to Snoop Dogg's Tha Blue Carpet Treatment album, released in 2007.
 Clinton was also a judge for the 5th annual Independent Music Awards.
 On September 16, 2008, Clinton released a solo album, George Clinton and His Gangsters of Love, on Shanachie Records.
 Largely a covers album, Gangsters features guest appearances from Sly Stone, El DeBarge, Red Hot Chili Peppers, RZA, Carlos Santana, gospel singer Kim Burrell and more.
 On September 10, 2009, Clinton was awarded the Urban Icon Award from Broadcast Music Incorporated.
 The ceremony featured P-Funk associate Bootsy Collins, as well contemporary performers such as Big Boi from Outkast and Cee-Lo Green from Goodie Mob.
 Also in 2009, Clinton was inducted into the North Carolina Music Hall of Fame.